-The specific objectives of the examination are:
+The specific objectives of the Capstone Evaluation are:

-- To provide students with the opportunity to articulate their growth as a counselor and a personal theory of therapy at this stage of their career; - To demonstrate therapeutic behavior congruent with that philosophy; - To provide a forum in which they can represent themselves professionally as mental health or marriage and family counseling; - To help the faculty determine if they are theoretically and clinically ready for post- degree supervised clinical practice as Registered MHC or MFT Interns; - To help students and faculty identify areas of strength on which students can build as they graduate and begin their post-degree clinical supervision.
+• To provide students with the opportunity to articulate their growth as a counselor and a personal theory of therapy at this stage of their career;

+- To demonstrate therapeutic behavior congruent with that philosophy; - To provide a forum in which they can represent themselves professionally as a mental health; marriage, couples, and family; or school counselor; - To help the faculty determine if they are theoretically and clinically ready for graduation; - To help students and faculty identify areas of strength on which students can build as they graduate, as well as areas for growth that they can continue to develop as they begin employment in the counseling profession.

 It is the intent of the faculty for this to be a positive and productive experience for students, and faculty will make every effort to be encouraging and facilitative.
-Students must, in turn, give considerable effort and attention to their papers and tapes and prepare well for their presentations.
-Follow the following guidelines for preparing the integrative paper and video supplement.
+Students must, in turn, give considerable effort and attention to their papers and recordings and prepare well for their presentations.
+Students should use the following guidelines for preparing the integrative paper and recording supplement.

-Integrative Paper Guidelines
+Integrative Theory Paper Guidelines

 Students write an integrative paper detailing their personal approach to therapy, which includes the following areas.
-The paper is to be a creative expression of the student's own views as he/she dialogues with the key documents in the field, comparing and contrasting his/her position with the position of seminal theorists in mental health or marriage and family counseling.
+The paper is to be a creative expression of the student's own views as he/she dialogues with the key documents in the field, comparing and contrasting his/her position with the position of seminal theorists in mental health; marriage, couples, and family; or school counseling.